Teachers’ pay additional grant 2024 to 2025: methodology

 5.2 Special schools and AP schools

-We aim to publish the first local authority level allocations and the TPAG conditions of grant relating to special schools and AP schools in May 2024.
+We published the first local authority level allocations and the TPAG conditions of grant relating to special schools and AP schools in May 2024.

-We will calculate local authority level allocations by multiplying the per place funding rate (with ACA applied) by the confirmed place numbers for all the eligible schools at the time of this announcement, except for NMSS.
-For hospital schools (and the equivalent academies) we will provide allocations based on a separate calculation, the details of which will be confirmed ahead of publishing the first local authority level allocations in May 2024.
+We calculated local authority level allocations by multiplying the per place funding rate (with ACA applied) by the confirmed place numbers for all the eligible schools at the time of this announcement, except for NMSS.

-For the first allocation to local authorities we will use 2024 to 2025 academic year place numbers for special and AP academies (as provided by April 2024), and 2023 to 2024 financial year place numbers for maintained special schools and pupil referral units (as reported in 2023 section 251 budget returns).
+For the first allocation to local authorities, we used 2024 to 2025 academic year place numbers for special and AP academies (as published in March 2024), and 2023 to 2024 academic year place numbers for maintained special schools and pupil referral units (as reported in 2023 to 2024 section 251 budget returns published in December 2023.

 ESFA will allocate funding directly to NMSS.
 ESFA calculates this funding by multiplying the per place funding rate (with the relevant ACA applied) by the number of places funded for the 2024 to 2025 academic year as confirmed to ESFA by March 2024.

 We will publish the second local authority level allocations for special schools and AP in March 2025.
-For this second allocation we will use 2024 to 2025 financial year place numbers for maintained special and AP schools (which were not available at the time of the first allocation), as well as updated data on 2024 to 2025 place numbers for academies and new special and AP free schools (as covered in the new and growing schools section).
+For this second allocation we will use 2024 to 2025 academic year place numbers for maintained special and AP schools from local authorities’ section 251 returns (due to be published later this year, and therefore not available at the time of the first allocation), as well as updated data on 2024 to 2025 place numbers as at March 2025, that will be used in the DSG for academies and new special and AP free schools (as covered in the new and growing schools section).

 ESFA will allocate any additional funding for new places in non-maintained special schools directly.
 ESFA calculates this funding by multiplying the per place funding rate (with the relevant ACA applied) by the number of additional places opened between the time of this announcement and March 2025.